 541 — The recipient's address rejected your message.
 It can be caused by spam-filter.

-550 — The requested actions not taken because the mailbox is unavailable.
-The command could be rejected by policy reasons, or the mailbox is not found, or there is no access.
+550 — The requested actions were not taken because the mailbox is unavailable.
+The command may have been rejected for policy reasons, or the inbox was not found, or there was no access.

-551 — User is not local or invalid address.
+551 — User is not local, or address is invalid.

-553 — Requested action not taken, Mailbox name invalid.
+553 — The requested action was not taken; the mailbox name is invalid.

 554 — Transaction failed.
-It happens when the recipient's server considers your email to be spam or your IP address to be blacklisted.
+This happens when the recipient's server considers your email to be spam or your IP address to be blacklisted.